ru-fix/aggregating-profiler/README.md

 ![](docs/metric-example-throughput.png?raw=true "Graph View")

-There are two metrics that measure throughput: callsThroughputAvg and throughputPerSecondMax.
+There are two metrics that measure throughput: stopThroughputAvg and stopThroughputPerSecondMax.
 In given example there was  9 invocations during 1 minute:
 9 / 60  =  0.15 invocation per second
-- callsThroughputAvg - 0.15
+- stopThroughputAvg - 0.15

 During reporting period there was time then invocations occurred most often.
 We can find time interval of size 1 second where were 4 invocations.
 This means that during reporting period there was time when throughput reached 4 invocations per second.
 And average throughput during reporting period of 1 minute is only 0.15 invocation per second.
-- throughputPerSecondMax - 4
+- stopThroughputPerSecondMax - 4

 #### Metrics summary